500-Startup-Legacy/Legacy-MVP/README.md

 -  [ ]  Set up SSL (easy for heroku-app domain, more involved for custom domain)

+##Getting started

+After cloning, run `bundle` to get all the gems you need.
+Run `rake db:create` (we're using Postgresql for development), then `rake db:migrate`.
+Load up the database with some dummy data by running `rake db:seed`.

 ##Models and Relationships between Models